Democrats, 4 of them women, win House seats in Pennsylvania

 Mary Gay Scanlon, Madeleine Dean, Susan Wild and Chrissy Houlahan stand to become the first women from Pennsylvania to serve full terms in Congress since 2014, while U.S. Rep. Conor Lamb beat three-term Republican Rep. Keith Rothfus in the nation's only race pitting two incumbent representatives against each other.

-The Democrats' victories came as the party works to bring Pennsylvania's Republican-heavy congressional delegation back into balance in Tuesday's favorable midterm election climate.
-Aiding Democrats in the topsy-turvy year was a backlash against President Donald Trump, the most open seats in decades and new court-ordered district boundaries that made seats more competitive.
+Pennsylvania's U.S. House delegation will be a 9-9 tie, giving Democrats in the state their most seats in eight years.

-Meanwhile, freshman Republican Rep. Brian Fitzpatrick's race with Democrat Scott Wallace in a swing district in Philadelphia's suburbs was too close to call late Tuesday.
+The Democrats' victories came amid a favorable midterm election climate and the state's highest midterm turnout in nearly 25 years.
+The party was aided by a backlash against President Donald Trump, the most open seats in decades and new court-ordered district boundaries that made seats more competitive.

 Pennsylvania has never sent more than two women to Congress at any one time, according to information from Chatham University.